TARANAKI OUTDOOR PURSUITS & EDUCATION CENTRE

 The Taranaki Outdoor Pursuits and Education Centre is a 5 day course / camp experience, run Monday to Friday through the school year.

 This course is offered to all Year 10 students as the basis of the Outdoor Education programme at Hawera High School.
+Our Year 13 and12 Outdoor Recreation Courses (pictured above) also spends a week at TOPEC gaining credits towards their course.

 TSB TOPEC has been in operation since 1986 and has provided valuable learning experiences to over one thousand Taranaki students each year since then.
 The Centre aims to "provide challenging outdoor experiences for the Secondary School pupils of Taranaki".